bitovi/academy/src/react/11-class-components-vs-hooks.md

 @highlight 2,5-6
 @codepen react

 `useState` can define a single piece of state with both the state value and a function for updating the value.
-Instead of the component's state being stored in one monolith object, it's broken out into discrete, well named units.
+Instead of the component's state being stored in one monolith object, it's broken out into discrete, well-named units.

 In addition, instead of needing to define two lifecycle methods (`componentWillMount`, `componentWillUnmount`) we can utilize the `useEffect` hook which is able to simulate both in a single go.